Dedicated Team Model for Your Business: Definition, Approach and Benefits

-We have already mentioned several use cases when we were talking about the benefits of a dedicated team model.
-Now let’s look into more detail and learn when a dedicated team works best and why.
+We have already mentioned several use cases when we were talking about the benefits of dedicated team model.
+Now let’s look into more detail and learn when dedicated project teams work best and why.

 Long-term continuous projects

 This approach is perfect for long scalable projects that always evolve and may go on indefinitely.
-Good examples are SaaS platforms or large web applications that require continuous support, enhancement and adding new features.
+Good examples are SaaS platforms or large business web application development projects that require continuous support, enhancement and adding new features.
 Such projects are usually stretched in time, so even partial outsourcing to a dedicated team brings significant savings in the long run.